PrathameshLakare/ERMPro-Frontend/README.md

 ### Tools Used

-- **ChatGPT (GPT-4o)**: Used for generating logic for assignment calculation, designing schema structures, form validations, and Redux slices.
+- **ChatGPT (GPT-4o)**: Used for generating logic for assignment calculation, designing schema structures, form validations, and to used context hook.

 ### Examples